flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 There are several ways to open ports on your PC firewall.

 For the Windows Firewall you can follow this guide here:

 [Opening a Port on Windows Firewall Instructions](https://www.howtogeek.com/394735/how-do-i-open-a-port-on-windows-firewall/){target=new  .md-button }

-Alternatively you can open a Command Line prompt as Administrator and use these commands:
+Alternatively you can open a Command Line prompt as Administrator and use this command:

 ```
-netsh advfirewall firewall add rule name="MCDU Web Server" dir=in action=allow protocol=TCP localport=8125

-netsh advfirewall firewall add rule name="MCDU WebSocket Server" dir=in action=allow protocol=TCP localport=8080
+netsh advfirewall firewall add rule name="MCDU Server" dir=in action=allow protocol=TCP localport=8080,8125
 ```

 For an advanced guide of this command see the Microsoft documentation: